-- The student must contact the course facilitator within 10 working days of the grade return. - The course facilitator will review how the grade was determined with the student based on written criteria in the course outline. - If the issue is not resolved, the student should contact the appropriate Program Director within five working days.
-The student must present in writing the reasons he or she believes the grade should be changed.
-If the Program Director is also the course facilitator in the appeal, a different Program Director must handle the appeal process for review of information and final decision.
-The appropriate Academic Dean will assign a different Program Director to the appeal. - The appropriate Program Director will request and review a written explanation of the grade from the course facilitator.
-This explanation must be submitted within two working days. - The appropriate Program Director's decision on the grade appeal is final. - The student and faculty will be notified of the Program Director's decision in writing.
+- The student must contact the course facilitator within ten working days of the date on which the registrar posts the final course grade to the student's transcript. - The course facilitator will review how the grade was determined with the student based on the course syllabus's written grading criteria. - If the issue is not resolved, the student should contact the appropriate Program Director within five working days. - The student must present in writing why she/he believes the grade was either computed incorrectly or erroneously/unfairly applied. - If the Program Director is also the course facilitator in the appeal, a different Program Director must handle the appeal process to review the information and final decision.
+The appropriate academic Dean will assign a different Program Director to the appeal. - The appropriate Program Director will request and review a written explanation of the grade from the course facilitator.
+This explanation must be submitted within two working days. - The appropriate Program Director's decision on the grade appeal is final. - The student and faculty will be notified of the program director's decision in writing. - No course grades will be reviewed after ten working days of the final course grades being released by the registrar unless it can be demonstrated that a grade was incorrectly recorded or that it was impossible for the student to initiate review during the designated time.